OneGraph/graphiql-code-exporter/README.md

-import React, { Component, Fragment } from 'react' import GraphiQL from 'graphiql' import CodeExporter from 'graphiql-code-exporter'
+import React, { Component, Fragment } from 'react' import GraphiQL from 'graphiql' import CodeExporter from 'graphiql-code-exporter' import 'graphiql-code-exporter/CodeExporter.css';

+// Optional if you want to use a custom theme import 'codemirror/theme/neo.css';

 const serverUrl = /* your server url here */